-This year’s program will be held on Thursday and Friday, November 4th and 5th of 2021.
+This year’s program will be held on Thursday, November 3rd and Friday, November 4th of 2022.
 We are going to hold the meeting as in person conference as has been done in the past.
 This year’s meeting will continue to strive to educate swine veterinarians in the issues that challenge swine producers across the US swine industry.

 - To enable swine practitioners to assist pork producers in a rapidly changing and global production environment.